pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 ![Chi distribution](/figure/density.png)
 Distance from each points to the star are shown on the left part of the figure.
 In this case the algorithm finds a bandwidth of around 2, where the min marker is on the left side.

-The $\gamma$ function acts mostly as a kde in this situation and detects the minimum density between both modes.
+The $\gamma$ function (more details below) acts mostly as a kernel density estimator in this situation and detects the minimum density between both modes.

 $$
 \gamma (\mathbf X_{k})=\frac{Var(\mathbf X_{k})}{(\mathbf E[\mathbf X_{k}]-X_{(k)})^2},
 $$

 where $\mathbf X_{k}=[X_{(1)},\dots,X_{(k)}]$.
-The $\gamma$ function has high values before the first modes which avoid finding a minimum before the one we want to find.
-To avoid finding a minimum after the second mode we use a parameter called maxClusterSize with a default value of 0.75 which limits minimum finding to 75% of all closest neighbors.
+The $\gamma$ function has high values before the first mode which avoid finding a minimum before the one we want to find.
+To avoid finding a minimum after the second mode we use a parameter called maxClusterSize which limits minimum finding the $maxClusterSize$  closest neighbors.
 There is also another parameter called minClusterSize with default value 10 which is used to avoid the variance in density with the closest neighbors.
 Those parameters can be loosely set and their exact value won't affect the result.

 ### Example results of cluster size estimation
 Below is an example where we esitmate the number of near neighbors (N) that are in the same cluster using the above method.